UVD Robots Joins Ecolab's Global Infection Prevention Offerings to Fight Hospital Acquired Infections

-As new coronavirus variants continue to mutate and spread, the growth in demand for infection prevention solutions using UV-C light is projected to reach $18.94 billion by 2030, witnessing an annual growth rate of 59.7% from 2021 to 2030.
+As new coronavirus variants spread, the growth in demand for infection prevention solutions using UV-C light is projected to reach $18.94 billion by 2030, witnessing an annual growth rate of 59.7% from 2021 to 2030.
+Further fueling the demand is the rise in hospital acquired infections (HAIs) globally causing more fatalities due to the increase in antibiotic resistance from even simple infections.

 Disinfecting hospitals with UV-C lights is not a new concept, however, existing solutions including UV ceiling lights, stationary cleaning robots, and air purifiers may not reach shadowed or remote areas as well as the mobile platform offered by the autonomous UVD Robots.
 (Photo: Business Wire)

-Further fueling the demand is the rise in hospital acquired infections (HAIs) that globally cause more fatalities due to the increase in antibiotic resistance from even simple infections.
-At least 20% of HAIs are considered avoidable through better infection prevention practices in healthcare settings.

-Autonomous UV-C disinfection robots have emerged as a solution to supplement standard cleaning and disinfection practices to address both HAIs and heightened hygiene requirements due to the COVID-19 pandemic.
-The UVD Robot is a mobile, fully autonomous robot that uses UV-C light to kill viruses and bacteria, providing a supplemental infection control and prevention solution.
+Autonomous UV-C disinfection robots have emerged as a solution to supplement standard cleaning and disinfection practices to address HAIs and heightened hygiene requirements due to the COVID-19 pandemic.
+The UVD Robot is a mobile, fully autonomous robot using UV-C light to kill viruses and bacteria, providing a supplemental infection control and prevention solution.

-Per Juul Nielsen, CEO of UVD Robots, sees the new collaboration with Ecolab as a tremendous validation of the efficiency of UVD Robots' autonomous solution.
-"We are thrilled that this collaboration is now expanded to benefit healthcare facilities on a wider global scale," he says, adding that, as an example, UVD Robots' state-of-the-art germicidal UV-C disinfection technology can treat an operating theater, depending on area size, in about eight to fifteen minutes.
+Per Juul Nielsen, CEO of UVD Robots, sees the Ecolab collaboration as a tremendous validation of the efficiency of UVD Robots' autonomous solution.
+"We are thrilled that this collaboration now expands to benefit healthcare facilities on a global scale," he says, adding that UVD Robots' UV-C disinfection technology treats an operating theater in about eight to fifteen minutes.

-Disinfecting hospitals with UV-C lights is not a new concept, however, existing solutions including UV ceiling lights and air purifiers may not reach shadowed or remote areas as well as the mobile platform offered by UVD Robots.
-Claus Risager, Chairman of the Board of UVD Robots and CEO at Blue Ocean Robotics, says that Ecolab further cements its industry lead by integrating the fully autonomous UVD Robots in the cleaning process for healthcare customers.

 Press kit: Download images here.